I sure wonder if STMI is going to misrepresent any information! I sure hope not :]

 Right.

-If we know something Verily ought to know as a contractor, we might be able to catch her.
+If we know something Verily ought to know as a contractor, we might be able to catch her in a lie.

 I still have those subpoenaed files from when Kestevens stole our research two years ago.
 They have payroll information, and lists of past contractors.